 Customisation Forks

-For some more complicated changes, using plugins can be more complex than just modifying the game code.
-In most cases, large servers create their forks to more easily make invasive changes in Minecraft code to suit their server better.
+For some more complicated customization changes, using plugins can be more complex than just modifying the game code.
+In most cases, large servers create their own forks to more easily make invasive changes in Minecraft code to suit their server better.
 These forks often provide many customisation options that can fit various styles of servers.
 Some well-known examples of these include Empirecraft and Purpur.

 Paid Forks